Comprehensive Exam Proposal and Annotated Bibliography Requirements

 The annotated reading list should consist of three sections:

-1) Works related directly to the topic of the Comprehensive Exam, its significance, and other relevant background information.
+1. Works related directly to the topic of the Comprehensive Exam, its significance, and other relevant background information.

-2) Works related to the main theoretical perspectives in the Comprehensive Exam.
+2. Works related to the main theoretical perspectives in the Comprehensive Exam.

-3) Works related to the empirical studies in the Comprehensive Exam.
+3. Works related to the empirical studies in the Comprehensive Exam.

-Using annotations, the student will explain, in one paragraph, how each item on the reading list is related to one of the three sections above and how the reading will be used in preparation of the Comprehensive Exam.
+Using annotations, the student will explain in one paragraph how each item on the reading list is related to one of the three sections above and how the reading will be used in preparation of the Comprehensive Exam.

-Evaluation of the Comprehensive Exam Proposal and Annotated Reading List
+Approval of the Comprehensive Exam Proposal and Annotated Reading List